Skip to content

 Impact on Sophos and other platforms

-- Firewall Policy: New data endpoints and admin APIs need rules, TLS inspection after risk assessment, Threat Feeds for anomaly detection.
-Additionally, close-meshed segmentation and the use of application control rules for API-based access are recommended.
+• Firewall policy: New data endpoints and admin APIs need rules, TLS inspection after risk assessment, and Threat Feeds for anomaly detection.
+Tight segmentation and application control rules for API-based access are also recommended.

-- Zero Trust: Segmented zones and mTLS for third-party access.
-Additionally, regular certificate rotation and integration into existing identity providers to control granular permissions.
+• Zero Trust: Segmented zones and mTLS for third-party access.
+Also use regular certificate rotation and integration with existing identity providers to control granular permissions.

-- SIEM/EDR: Correlate events on data releases, especially unusual volumes or recipients.
-Extended use cases should also cover API errors, authentication attempts, and unauthorized queries.
+• SIEM/EDR: Correlate events related to data disclosures, especially unusual volumes or recipients.
+Extended use cases should also cover API errors, authentication attempts and unauthorized queries.

-- Cloud: Establish egress controls and contractual exit checklists for switch scenarios.
-Furthermore, consider capacity planning, automated tests of exit processes, and policies for data classification and encryption.
+• Cloud: Establish egress controls and contractual exit checklists for switching scenarios.
+Also consider capacity planning, automated tests of exit processes, and policies for data classification and encryption.

-- Backup and Archiving: Data released under the Data Act should be secured by consistent backup and archiving strategies.
-This allows recovery in case of erroneous releases or misuse.
+• Backup and archiving: Data disclosed under the Data Act should be protected by consistent backup and archiving strategies.
+This enables recovery in case of erroneous disclosures or misuse.

-- Reporting: IT teams should create regular reports on data outflows and pass them on to compliance and management levels.
+• Reporting: IT teams should create regular reports on data outflows and pass them to compliance and management stakeholders.
 This ensures transparency and traceability.

 Frequently Asked Questions